ubco-cmps/cosc123_course/class/final.md

 The usual "Test" rules apply to the final exam also:

+Read them carefully!
+By clicking START you are agreeing to these conditions:

+- You **MUST** be physically present in class to write the Test, unless you make alternative arrangements with me at least 24 hours before on Ed Discussion.
+- Sharing the Test password with others is not permitted.
+- You will have 50 minutes to complete the test (unless you have an accommodation from the DRC).
 - You must complete the test BY YOURSELF (no friends, no tutors, no classmates, no humans).
+- For coding questions, please type your code directly in the editor that is provided to you (do not upload your file or screenshots).
 - Any form of communication with other humans, terrestrial or extraterrestrial is not allowed (Discord, Slack, WhatsApp, Terminal, Signal, iMessage, SMS, MMS, etc...)
 - The test is open-book, open-notes, open-web, open-IDE (include PDE) EXCEPT websites that help you cheat such as Chegg, Course Hero, Slader and other similar websites that have tutors answering questions you upload (Stack Overflow is permissible).
+- The use of artificial intelligence (AI) assistance for any assessed portions of this course is not permitted.
-- Copying the question text and googling IS CHEATING
+- Copying the question text and googling IS CHEATING.
-- Posting the question text and asking someone to solve it for you IS CHEATING
+- Posting the question text and asking someone (including ChatGPT or other AI tools) to solve it for you IS CHEATING.
 - Using google to search for concepts is NOT cheating.
 - If you come across the same or similar question on google, resist the temptation to keep reading, and close your browser tab.
+- Do not be anxious about the test!
+If you don’t do well - review the material and try again next week - we will take the better of the two marks!
-- Generally, we will not be able to answer questions during the Final Exam (though you are welcome to ask if you suspect a typo or a problem) - do your best with your best interpretation.
+- You will not be able to ask us questions during the quiz - do your best with your best interpretation.
-- Do NOT share Exam questions with anyone - that IS CHEATING.
+- Do NOT share test questions with anyone until the Test window is complete - that IS CHEATING.
 - Overall, do not stress!
 You will be fine :-)
 ## Academic Integrity

 You will be expected to uphold the highest standard of academic integrity during your final exam for COSC 123, and all other courses as well.